 Hatching: Who killed the dog and is hurting people?

 Tinja names the creature Alli, and over time we see the monster taking the shape of Tinja.
-In its bird form, no one other than Tinja sees it.
-Only when it looks human do others interact with it.
+According to director, Hanna Bergholm, the monster shown in Hatching is a metaphor for Tinja’s mental state.
 The younger brother sees Alli at night.
 Tero sees Alli when he tries to enter Tinja’s room.
 Tinja’s father sees Alli on the lawn, and finally, the mother encounters Alli in the climax.
-All of them see Tinja and not a bird creature.

 Is this proof that the creature was real all along?

 Tinja falls down in the competition and injures her wrist, stopping Alli from killing the baby.
-Up until this scene, it’s hard to say if Tinja and Alli are two different people or just multiple personalities.
+Up until this scene, Hatching puts the doubt in our minds if Tinja and Alli are two different people or just multiple personalities.
 But Tero sees Alli leaving from the window, and at this time, the mother is driving back home with Tinja.
 Soon as they arrive, Tero confronts them.
 If this confrontation happened anytime later, we could say – though the movie makes it look like Alli’s attacks happen while Tinja has seizures, they actually occur at two different moments.
 Tero’s confronting Tinja and her mom makes for solid evidence that the creature is indeed real.

 Hatching Movie Ending Explained

 The ending of the 2022 movie Hatching sees the mother accidentally killing Tinja.
 Alli drinks Tinja’s blood, completes her transformation and stands up, saying, “mother”.
-We can either see this as a mimic fully emerging or this moment is the psychological slaying of a child’s mind.
+We can either see this as a mimic fully emerging or this moment is the psychological slaying of a child’s mind but the latter is less likely.

 Because of evidence from certain scenes in the film, we could consider that the monster is real and now stands in the place of Tinja, and the family is shell shocked.
 Just like they covered up for the neighbour’s dead dog, they’d probably bury Tinja in the lawn and move forward with their lives if Alli doesn’t devour them first.